gnunn1/modernize-apps-jboss/docs/cdk-docs/md/02-developer-intro.md

 ![Prod](../../../assets/developer-intro/pipe-prompt.png)

-Click on the link for `Input Required`.
+Click on the link for Input Required.
 This will open a new tab and direct you to Jenkins itself, where you can login with the same credentials as OpenShift:

-* Username: `developer`
+* Username: ocpadmin
-* Password: `developer`
+* Password: *cut-and-paste provided OPENSHIFTPASSWORD from lab registration email*

 Accept the browser certificate warning and the Jenkins/OpenShift permissions, and then you'll find yourself at the approval prompt: